Skills Matrix

 Maintaining and Applying a Skills Inventory

-Particularly in a large organization, it’s almost impossible for HR to keep track of existing employee skills.
-Similarly, only a very attentive manager will remember the work experience and education of each worker.
+Particularly in large companies, it’s almost impossible for HR to keep track of existing employee skills.
+Only a very attentive manager will remember the work experience and education of each worker.

 Identifying Areas of Weakness

 A skills matrix is usually not a pass/fail measurement.
-Instead, employees receive a grade, and much of the time, their skills are less than perfect.
+Instead, employees receive a grade and much of the time, their skills are less than perfect.
 This indicates that they have basic knowledge of a skill, but could improve.
 L&D programs are then used to bring them up to par.
-This process is essential in many situations, for example:
+This process becomes essential in many situations, for example:

-In addition, for companies that implement continuous development programs, a skills matrix is a dependable method to figure out which course comes next for participants.
+In addition, for companies that implement continuous development programs, a skills matrix is a dependable method to figure out which course should come next.

 Conducting a Skills Gap Analysis

-During a skills gap analysis, all the positions in a company are mapped, and for each position, relevant skills are listed, including both soft and hard skills.
-But to understand what skills already exist on your teams, the matrix is an ideal tool.
+During a skills gap analysis, all the positions in a company are mapped; for each position, the relevant skills are listed, including both soft and hard skills.
+Any shortcomings represent missing skills that require upskilling, reskilling, or recruitment.
+The matrix is really an ideal tool to understand what skills already exist on your teams.

 Implementing Career Management